DPDP Act vs GDPR: 15 Key Differences Every Indian Business Must Know

 GDPR: 72-hour notification only for breaches likely to result in risk to individuals.

-Business Impact: Indian companies must report all breaches, creating higher administrative burden.
+Indian companies must report all breaches, creating a higher administrative burden.

 13. Consent Management